vlitzke/kitchenflies/DNAseq/01_setup/README.md

 # Downloading your data

-Once you have sent off your DNA samples to the sequencer, you will likely want to download your data from their website to somewhere with enough storage (probably not your personal computer!)
+Once you have sent off your DNA samples to the sequencer, you will likely want to download your data from the storage cloud that they are using on their website to somewhere with enough storage (probably not your personal computer!)

 For example, Novogene has a tab on top that says:
 > Click on Export Link